ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![imguploadrouter](https://cloud.githubusercontent.com/assets/19173079/24822982/6d0aac40-1bbf-11e7-9bb5-7dd0a4fb52bc.jpg)

-Look at how we set up the multer upload in the following figure.
-We require modules aws-sdk, multer, and multer-s3.
+Look at how we set up the `multer` upload in the following figure.
+We require modules `aws-sdk`, `multer`, and `multer-s3`.
 Lines 6 - 7 show how to configure an S3 object that points to an {{site.data.keyword.cos_short}} server endpoint.
 We are statically setting values such as the endpoint address, region, and bucket for simplicity, but they could easily be referenced from an